jbashburn/Friday-Project-6/README.md

 cd src
 # Run the main file
 python main.py
-Alternatively, just run src/main.py from your VS Code "Run" button.Use the App:Click "Load Reviews" to see the data from feedback.db.Click "Analyze Sentiment".
-This will run in the background (check your console for progress).Once the analysis is complete, click "Show Results" to see the charts in a new window.
+Alternatively, just run src/main.py from your VS Code "Run" button.Use the App:Click "Load Reviews" to see the data.Click "Analyze Sentiment".
+Watch the Live Analysis Log box in the app to see the progress.When the log shows "--- ANALYSIS COMPLETE ---", click "Show Results" to see the charts.